HaigEmirzian/Weight-Loss-Prediction-Model/README.md

 ## Overview

 This project focuses on leveraging time series techniques to predict future weight changes in my weight loss journey.
-The predictive model utilizes time series forecasting, specifically the ARIMA (AutoRegressive Integrated Moving Average) algorithm.
+The predictive model utilizes time series forecasting, specifically the SARIMA (Seasonal AutoRegressive Integrated Moving Average) algorithm.

 ## Features

 - **Time Series Forecasting:** The core of the project involves analyzing historical weight data to predict future weight trends.

-- **ARIMA Model:** The project utilizes the ARIMA model, a statistical method, for time series forecasting.
+- **SARIMA Model:** The project utilizes the SARIMA model, a statistical method, for time series forecasting.
 This model is chosen for its effectiveness in capturing temporal patterns.

 - **Interactive Visualization:** The predictions are visualized using Plotly Express, allowing users to explore historical weight data and future predictions interactively.